Poker Night at the Inventory: Sequel

 On April 1, 2013, Telltale officially announced a sequel, titled Poker Night 2, featuring Brock Samson from The Venture Bros., Claptrap from the Borderlands series, Ash Williams from The Evil Dead franchise, and Sam from Sam & Max as opponents.
 GLaDOS from the Portal series serves as the dealer.
 Other characters such as Max from Sam & Max, the Aperture Science turrets from Portal, and Mad Moxxi and Steve the Bandit from Borderlands make non-playable appearances.
-The game was released on Steam, Xbox Live Arcade and PlayStation Network in late April 2013.
+The game was released on Steam, Xbox Live Arcade, and PlayStation Network in late April 2013.
+It was released on the IOS the following month.